inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 | **CLI** | ❌ | ✅ | ✅ | ❌ | ❌ |
 | **Web Console** | ❌ | 🚧* | ✅ | ✅ | ✅ |

-*You can launch simulations in the Web Console by using the [Playground](https://console.inductiva.ai/playground) Beta feature.
+*You can launch simulations in the Web Console using the [Playground](https://console.inductiva.ai/playground) Beta feature.